Living in Ubud, Transport: Scooters, Taxis, Go-Jek

 2. You need an Indonesian number to use it.
 This means you need to get a local SIM card — a prepaid one will work and it costs 100k rupiah or below.
 You should buy this when you reach Ubud rather than the airport as it’s much cheaper in Ubud.
 After keying in your local number, you will be asked to verify the number, after which you are good to go.
 This also means that it won’t be worthwhile to use Go-Jek if you’re just in Bali for a short trip.

 Update Dec 2018: According to reader Jon S., he was able to join Go-Jek using his Australian number and simply replaced +61 (Indonesia country code) with +62 (Australia country code).
 He could subsequently place GO-FOOD orders this way.
-I wasn’t able to register with a foreign number when I tried this years ago (the app didn’t allow me to change the country code), so it seems like they have changed their app to include all countries now.
+I wasn’t able to register with a foreign number when I tried this in 2016 (the app didn’t allow me to change the country code), so it seems like they have changed their app to include all countries now.
 Give it a shot and let me know if it works!

 3. As Go-Jek is very much a local service, most drivers don’t speak good English.
 Some may not even know English.
 But as the services are quite straightforward (food delivery, bike ride), it is largely okay unless there are hiccups.